We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 Valfrids: How to take care of your gilded objects?
 For example, how do you clean them?

-Angelica and Kai: Actually, you shouldn’t touch them, just use a feather duster!
+Angelica and Kaj: Actually, you shouldn’t touch them, just use a feather duster!
 No water!
 If necessary, submit to an expert!
 So no wet rags or moisture.
 It is good to “dust” often, i.e. dry dust.

 My large gilded picture frame – how was it restored?

 I bought the painting above at Stockholms Auktionsverk.
 It was painted by Gideon Börje in the early 1900s.
-It is a magnificent painting, very large and eye-catching, pictures do not do it justice.
+It is a magnificent painting, very large and eye-catching, photos do not do it justice.
 Before it came to me, it had suffered an accident.
-At some point, the metal wire on which it was hanging probably broke and the board fell to the floor.
+At some point, the metal wire on which it was hanging probably broke and it fell to the floor.
 The corners were crushed.
 A previous attempt at repair was not very well done.
 I bought it in such condition.
 How could this damage be repaired?

 Valfrids: How did you restore my frame?

-Valfrids.
-How do you “fit it in”?
+Valfrids: How do you “fit it in”?
 That sounds difficult.

 Angelica: It is to adapt it to the pattern.
 Then we putty the joint together, adjust edges, adjust levels.